If you haven’t heard of heart rate variability training, it’s worth it to your workouts to learn a bit more.

 Start Training with Heart Rate Variability

-In order to get reliable data, a chest-mounted or fingertip heart rate monitor with EKG technology is your best bet.
+In order to get reliable data, a chest-mounted or fingertip heart rate monitor with EKG technology (such as this device) is your best bet.
 Although, Wegerif says developments in wearable-enabled clothing with sewn-in sensors also looks promising.